 These, however, are partially constrained by the choice of a specific target state.
-The optimization problem simplifies further, because the eigenvalues of the superoperator $\mathcal{L}$ remain invariant under unitary transformations.
-Since rotating the detector state initialization direction $\hat{m}$ corresponds to such a unitary transformation \citep{SupplMat} on $\mathcal{L}$, the convergence rate $\Gamma$ for a given target state becomes independent of $\hat{m}$.
-Therefore, for simplicity, we choose $\hat{m}=(0,0,1)$, for which the steady state is given by Eq.~(\ref{eq:steady state coordinates}) and the corresponding steady state ellipsoid is shown in Fig.~\ref{fig:targets}(a).
-For $\hat{m}=(0,0,1)$, we can write the Liouvillian superoperator using Eq.~(\ref{eq:master equation}) as
+The optimization problem simplifies further by noting that the Liouvillian eigenvalues remain invariant under a unitary rotation of the system state \citep{SupplMat}.
+Thus, without loss of generality, we analyze the problem by selecting $\hat{m}=(0,0,1)$, for which the steady state is given by Eq.~(\ref{eq:steady state coordinates}) with the corresponding steady state ellipsoid shown in Fig.~\ref{fig:targets}(a).
+Since different states having the same purity are related via a unitary transformation, all target states on a given ellipsoid having the same purity possess the same convergence rate.
+This leaves us with two significant parameters: $\theta$ and $\Omega$.
+We treat $\Omega$ as an independent parameter, while $\theta$ is determined by $\Omega$ and the target state purity $\purity$.
+Note that, using the ellipsoid equation, the purity of a steady state can be expressed as $\purity=1-(1-s_{z})^{2}/2$.
+For each target state purity $\purity$, we aim to tune the free parameter $\Omega$ such that the convergence rate $\Gamma$ becomes optimal.
+However, we note that, for a given target state, there exists a lower bound on the allowed values of $\Omega$, which is an important constraint on the optimization problem \citep{SupplMat}.